22 Sep Oblique Sling Exercise Progressions and Assessment

 Anterior Oblique Sling Exercise Progressions

 The anterior oblique sling consists of the external and internal obliques, the opposite side adductor muscle, and the connecting adductor abdominal fascia.
-The anterior oblique sling plays a huge role in accelerating and decelerating the body during sport-specific movements including change of direction.
+The anterior oblique sling plays a huge role in accelerating and decelerating the body during sport-specific movements including changes of direction.
 While most exercises like planks or crunches can strengthen isolated sections of the anterior oblique sling, it is most beneficial to progress into dynamic training utilizing myofascial slings.

 Shown in this video is one of my favorite progressions of anterior oblique sling training!
 To perform: